Liam Hallam is a sports science graduate passionate about eating to fuel endurance and a fitness and cycling instructor.

 In dry conditions and gravel, the shoe feels quite rough and harsh.
 It certainly isn't produced from a soft and ultra-grippy rubber, but on the soft grass and in the mud, less pliability is required and I felt that momentum was significantly increased.
 I certainly wouldn't recommend these shoes on wet rocky surfaces but they really require a specialist trail shoe.

 The biggest test of these shoes for me was September 2012's Ripon edition of the Spartan race and considering the obscenely muddy conditions these shoes came across as close to being the perfect shoe for running a "Spartan" where you're wading through deep soft mud.

 The tread pattern does a fantastic job of digging through glutinous mud to find some traction while clearing well due to a selection of widely spaced lugs as required while running between obstacles and challenges that involve lugging weights around in the mud won't be hindered by your lack of grip.

 I love these shoes for hitting the local trails and believe they're the ideal companion for hitting the old slag heaps and muddy winter single-track trails of Sherwood Forest.
-They're more targeted to training that as a fast racer but for mud runs like Spartan Race they could be the perfect companion shoe.
-In my mind they're a great shoe for winter trail running.
+They're more targeted for training than as a fast racer, but for mud runs like Spartan Race, they could be the perfect companion shoe.
+In my mind, they're a great shoe for winter trail running.